fyne-io/developer.fyne.io/tour/basics/apprun.md

 call `Run()` once in your code.
 Calling it a second time will cause errors.

-An app can be quit directly by calling `App.Quit()` but this should only be called in response to a user event to avoid surprises.
+For desktop runtimes an app can be quit directly by calling `App.Quit()` (mobile apps do not support this) - normally not needed in developer code.
+An application will also quit once all the windows are closed.
 See also that functions executed after `Run()` will not be called until the application exits.